-(5) "Conveyance" means any object, including aircraft, vehicle, or vessel,
+(5) "Conveyance" means any object, including aircraft, vehicle, or vessel, but

 (6) "Counterfeit substance" means:

-(A) A controlled substance which, or the container or labeling of which,
+(A) A controlled substance which, or the container or labeling of

-distributed, or dispensed the controlled substance;
+manufactured, distributed, or dispensed the controlled substance;

-(B) A controlled substance or noncontrolled substance, which is held out
+(B) A controlled substance or noncontrolled substance, which is

-contained therein; or
+substance contained therein; or

-(C) Any substance, whether in a container or not, which bears a label
+(C) Any substance, whether in a container or not, which bears a

-falsely identifying the contents as a controlled substance.
+label falsely identifying the contents as a controlled substance.

-(6.1) "Dangerous drug" means any drug, other than a controlled substance,
+(6.1) "Dangerous drug" means any drug, other than a controlled substance, which

-by a practitioner authorized under this chapter.
+practitioner authorized under this chapter.